Policies & Regulations - Involuntary Withdrawal Policy

 Right to Review

-Within 5 business days from the delivery of the decision of the Committee, the student may request, in writing, that the Vice President of Student Affairs or his/her designee review the Committee’s decision.
+Within 5 business days from the delivery of the decision of the Committee, the student may request, in writing, that the Vice President of Student Life or his/her designee review the Committee’s decision.
 The review shall be limited to whether the proper procedures were followed and whether the decision is supported by the record.
 The student shall state in writing the specific issues the student wishes the Vice President or designee to consider.
-The Vice President or designee may
+The Vice President or designee may:

 - affirm the decision,